 You need: A list of items (use pictures instead of words), buckets to collect things, a magnifying glass to search for small specimens

-Search for: Insects and bugs with two, four, or six legs; something wet, dry, shiny, smooth, bumpy, green, or yellow.
+Search for: Something wet, dry, shiny, smooth, bumpy, green, or yellow.
 Or ask for three flowers, or three leaves, whose appearance differs.